Accessing CRICBristol facilities for your research

 Once your project request form has been submitted, an appointment to meet with the CRICBristol Centre Manager will be arranged to review resources, costs, and safety requirements.
 These initial discussions are intended to allow us to understand your requirements and advise you on the suitability of our facilities, as well as the technical skill, resource implications and viability of your proposed study.

-If your project is more fully formed or is close to the set up stages, please submit a full project specification form to email@example.com.
+If your project is more fully formed or is close to the set up stages, please submit a Full Project specification form (Office document, 48kB) to firstname.lastname@example.org.

 CRICBristol management group (MAG)

 Application to use CRICBristol facilities requires approval from the Management Advisory Group (MAG) and a relevant ethics committee.
 All grant applications proposing use of CRICBristol resources must be formally approved by the MAG before proceeding.

 MAG approval for all studies (eg pilot, clinical, equipment or technique development including CRICBristol staff) is required before access to CRICBristol facilities is authorised.
 This includes work involving both human participants (healthy or patient) and non-human objects/materials.

 The CRICBristol Centre Manager should be consulted well ahead of the start date of any project intending to use CRICBristol facilities, so as to ensure that the proposed methods are technically appropriate and available, and to give the centre sufficient time to put in place any new developments that may be required.
 This is especially important in respect of applications for external funding.

 All MRI projects will be assigned an MRISA who will help guide you through the application procedure and advise you on all aspects of the proposal.
 In some cases where the degree of contribution of the MRISA merits substantial involvement in many or all aspects of the study (ie conception, design, analysis and interpretation of data, drafting and critically revising the final article), co-authorship may be appropriate.